louis-thevenet/vault-tasks/README.md

 ## Planned Features

+- `new` action in Explorer Tab to create a new child on selected entry
 - A Timeline tab with a calendar and a chronological view.
 (I'd also like to be able to import calendar files)

 ## Installation